celestiaorg/celestia-app/docs/architecture/adr-009-non-interactive-default-rules-for-reduced-padding.md

 ## What is the quantified padding and proof size cost?

 Proof size increases from 2928 bytes to 10352 bytes in 2 GB blocks.
 In the current `MaxSquareSize` it's from 2096 to 3088 bytes.
 For bigger messages, the number of row roots will approach sqrt(n).
-Before that, we will get to k/4 roots which will make the message act the same before and after the proposed non-interactive default rules.
+Before that, we will get to k/4+1 roots which will make the message act the same before and after the proposed non-interactive default rules.

 ![Proof Size Result](./assets/proof-size-result.png)

-The worst-case padding decreases from 1.3 GB to 0.8 GB in 2 GB Blocks.
-In the current `MaxSquareSize` it's from 5 MB to 3 MB.
-In general, the worst-case padding size approaches in current non-interactive default rules 66% and the proposed non-interactive default rules 37.5%.
-That is a reduction of almost 50%.
+The worst-case padding decreases from 1.1 GB to 0.8 GB in 2 GB Blocks.
+In the current `MaxSquareSize` it's from 4 MB to 3 MB.
+In general, the worst-case padding size approaches in current non-interactive default rules 50% and the proposed non-interactive default rules 37.5%.
+That is a maximum reduction of padding to 25%.

 ![Padding Size Result](./assets/padding-size-result.png)